Golo Mann: Emigration

 In 1936, Thomas Mann and his family were deprived of their German citizenship.
 His father's admirer, the Czech businessman Rudolf Fleischmann, helped Golo Mann obtain Czechoslovak citizenship, but plans to continue studies in Prague were disrupted by the Sudeten crisis.

 Early in 1939, Mann traveled to Princeton, New Jersey, where his father worked as guest professor.
-Although war was drawing closer, he hesitantly returned to Zurich in August to become editor of the emigrant journal Maß und Wert (Measure and Value).
+Although war was drawing closer, he hesitantly returned to Zürich in August to become editor of the emigrant journal Maß und Wert (Measure and Value).

-As a reaction to Adolf Hitler's successes in the West in May 1940 during World War II, and at a time when many of his friends in Zurich were being mobilised for the defence of Swiss neutrality, Mann decided to join a Czech military unit on French soil as a volunteer.
+As a reaction to Adolf Hitler's successes in the West in May 1940 during World War II, and at a time when many of his friends in Zürich were being mobilised for the defence of Swiss neutrality, Mann decided to join a Czech military unit on French soil as a volunteer.
 Upon crossing the border he was arrested at Annecy and brought to the French concentration camp Les Milles, a brickyard near Aix-en-Provence.
 In the beginning of August, in what was then unoccupied Vichy France, he was released by the intervention of an American committee.
 On 13 September 1940, he undertook a daring escape from Perpignan across the Pyrenees to Spain.
 With him were his uncle Heinrich Mann, the latter's wife Nelly Kröger, Alma Mahler-Werfel and Franz Werfel.
 On 4 October 1940, they boarded the Nea Hellas headed for New York City.